phoenixframework/phoenix/C_routing.md

 This is the standard matrix of HTTP verbs, paths and controller actions.
 Let's look at them individually, in a slightly different order.

 - A GET request to /users will invoke the index action to show all the users.
-- A GET request to /users/:id will invoke the show action with an id to show an individual user.
+- A GET request to /users/:id will invoke the show action with an id to show an individual user identified by that id.
 - A GET request to /users/new will invoke the new action to present a form for creating a new user.
 - A POST request to /users will invoke the create action to save a new user to the data store.
 - A GET request to /users/:id/edit will invoke the edit action with an id to retrieve an individual user from the data store and present the information in a form for editing.